Mukaab

-Mukaab (en: Cube) is a proposed Saudi Arabian architectural project to build a mammoth cube shaped skyscraper which volumetrically could hold within it twenty Empire State Buildings.
+The Mukaab (المكعّب, [mukaʕʕab]) is a 400 meter tall cube-shaped skyscraper in the al-Qirawan district of Riyadh, Saudi Arabia, one of the five neighborhoods of the planned real estate development of New Murabba.
+Launched in February 2023, its cuboidal layout and design are inspired by the Murabba Palace.

+Upon completion, the Mukaab will become the world’s largest building by volume.

 Background

-The massive undertaking was announced by the Kingdom's de facto ruler Crown Prince Mohammed Bin Salman.
+The massive undertaking was announced by the Kingdom's ruler Crown Prince Mohammed bin Salman on February 16, 2023.
 The design has been the subject of some criticism for its similarity to the Kaaba at the Masjid al-Haram mosque in Mecca, Islam's holiest shrine.

-The interior as currently planned will feature enormous holographic projections which will be aimed at transporting viewers to other paradigms, realities, times, and places.
-The interior will also feature a swirling tower within for observation decks, restaurants, and from which the projections will emanate.
+The interior as currently planned will feature enormous holographic projections aimed at making viewers feel as if they are in different realities, times, and places.
+The interior will also feature a swirling tower for observation decks and restaurants, from which the projections will emanate.